quangnd/marktrapp.com/jekyll/projects/_posts/2014-02-02-wormtrails-csv.md

 ## Demonstration

-Examples of *Wormtrails CSV*’s output can be found in my blog post, “[Charting US city and state growth over time][4]“.
+Examples of *Wormtrails CSV*’s output can be found in my blog post, “[Visualizing US city and state growth with Wormtrails][4]“.
 Other examples of “wormtrails”-style streamgraphs can be found on Zach Beane‘s [movie box office charts microsite][2].

 ## Installation